davidmreed/davidmreed.github.io/_drafts/circleci-sfdx.md

 Generate a symmetric encryption key using your password manager of choice and save it securely - you'll need it now, to encrypt the server private key, and later, to decrypt the key during CI.

-Move the server private key to an `assets` directory at the project root: `mkdir assets && mv server.key assets`
+Move the server private key to an `assets` directory at the project root:

+    $ mkdir assets
+    $ mv server.key assets

 Encrypt the server private key (replacing `$KEY` with your symmetric encryption key):